-Mr. Brown serves as ACA Senior Vice President and Appraisal Program Manager and has 29 years of Farm Credit experience.
+Mr. Brown serves as ACA Senior Vice President and Appraisal Program Manager and has 30 years of Farm Credit experience.
 Mr. Brown is responsible for the operation of the real estate and chattel appraisal department and ensures the delivery of credible, accurate and timely appraisals which are developed independently from credit delivery operations to mitigate risk.
-He was hired in April1991 and has held his current position as Appraisal Program Manager since August 16, 1999.
+Additionally, he directs the Association's facilities and fleets operations.
+He was hired in April 1991 and has held his current position as Appraisal Program Manager since August 16, 1999.
 He is a Certified General Real Estate appraiser and is designated as an Accredited Rural Appraiser (ARA).
 Prior to joining Fresno Madera Farm Credit, Mr. Brown worked for Farmers Home Administration in agricultural lending and appraisal as an Assistant County Supervisor.